Where to Eat Pizza Like an Iron Chef

 More: Iron Chefs' Favorite Comfort Foods

-Iron Chefs Mario Batali and Bobby Flay, plus more all-star chefs, dish on their picks of hearty, satisfying fare.
+Iron Chef Bobby Flay and more all-star chefs, dish on their picks of hearty, satisfying fare.
 Find out where they like to go.

 See More Photos: Where to Eat Comfort Food Like an Iron Chef